akane0915/went-to-bali-mwahaha/README.md

 * `bundle exec rake db:setup`
 * `bundle exec rake db:test:prepare`

-This application uses stripe.
-To configure this, you must create a stripe account and a .env file at the top level of your project directory.
+This application uses Stripe.
+To configure, you must create a stripe account and a .env file at the top level of your project directory.
 In the file, type (replacing the text in quotes with your own keys):

 PUBLISHABLE_KEY="Your publishable key from stripe here" SECRET_KEY="Your secret key from stripe here"